Menopause has been one great ride for me. It was a game changer!

 - Normal cholesterol levels

-The thyroid gland is part of your.
+The thyroid gland is part of your endocrine system.
 This system is made up of your glands that produces and stores hormones.

 Does Menopause Cause Thyroid Gland Problems?